lanl-aea/waves/docs/scons_quickstart.rst

 the project definition files, ``SConstruct`` and ``SConscript``, found in the full tutorials.
 Consequently, this quickstart will use a separate name for the project definition file, ``scons_quickstart_SConstruct``, to allow the tutorials and this quickstart to share a common tutorial directory.

-Unlike the :ref:`quickstart`, this tutorial will use native `SCons`_ code without the `WAVES`_ extensions and builders.
-This tutorial is included as an example for using native `SCons`_ techniques when `WAVES`_ third-party software support is not provided or for when a modsim project requires unique builder behavior.

 ***********
 Environment